 In 1987, the Court of Appeal of Ontario, in Canada, allowed an appeal by a lawyer who had been convicted of scandalising the judiciary by what one judge in the Court of Appeal described as "the whining of an unhappy loser".
 The lawyer had told a newspaper reporter that the decision against his client was "a mockery of justice.
-It stinks to high hell" 23-a feeling that all advocates have had, though most of us express such views only to our sympathetic spouses or our domestic pets.
+It stinks to high hell" -a feeling that all advocates have had, though most of us express such views only to our sympathetic spouses or our domestic pets.
 The Canadian court of five judges agreed that the comments did not amount to a contempt, though they were badly split as to the reasons for that conclusion.
 However, the majority said that the offence of scandalising the judiciary was not of itself inconsistent with the right to free speech.
-24

 In Hong Kong, in 1999, the Court of Appeal upheld a sentence of four months' imprisonment on the editor of the Oriental Daily News, a Chinese-language newspaper, for acts of contempt which included scandalising the judiciary.
 The newspaper, annoyed by adverse decisions by the courts and by the Obscene Articles Tribunal, published a series of abusive and offensive articles, impugning the integrity of the judiciary and the tribunal and abusing them as "scumbags", "pigs" and "dogs", with various additional epithets.
-25 The Appeal Committee of the Court of Final Appeal refused leave to appeal.
-26
+The Appeal Committee of the Court of Final Appeal refused leave to appeal.

 Also in 1999, the Supreme Court of India held that scandalising the judiciary is a criminal offence consistent with the constitutional right to free speech.
-Chief Justice Dr at least where there is no reasonable basis for such criticisms.
+Chief Justice Dr Anand said that while the court should avoid being oversensitive, "vulgar debunking cannot be permitted to pollute the stream of justice".